Golovnin Incident: Original mission

 In April 1811, the Russian minister of the Marine directed the sloop Diana to explore the Southern Kuril and Shantar Islands as well as the Tartary Coast.
 Golovnin had originally been dispatched from Kronstadt to the north-west of the Pacific in 1807 to chart the eastern coast of the Russian Empire.

 During the 18th century, Russian fur trappers had moved through Siberia towards the north-west of the Pacific, and some had even settled in the Kuril.
 Prior attempts to map the islands had proved difficult because of the mists that rose from the islands, as well as the strong winds.
 The expedition would sail in the summer when conditions would be optimal, and Golovnin would then continue to the Shantar Islands.

 The Diana left Petropavlovsk-Kamchatsky on 25 April through the ice flows and set to sea from Avacha Bay on 4 May.
 Golovnin was conscientious of respecting relations between Russia and Japan, as his voyage came after several diplomatic incidents with Japan such as the castaway incident of Daikokuya Kōdayū in 1784, the Adam Laxman incident of 1791, and Nikolai Rezanov's failed trade mission in 1805.
 Rezanov then visited the United States and was brought back to Siberia by Lieutenant Chwostoff in vessels belonging to the Russian-American Company but died when he reached Siberia in 1807.
 Chwostoff, however, proceeded to raid Japanese villages in Sakhalin and the Kurils without the tsardom's authority.

 The Diana sailed to the island of Eetooroop and made contact with a group of Ainu, or Kuriles, who had been sent by the Japanese to investigate the Europeans.
 Golovnin proceeded to meet the Japanese military commander of the island and declared his intention to collect wood and water and then to be on his way.
 The commander stated that he could not trust the Russians because of the actions of Chwostoff.
 He agreed to send a letter to other commanders to grant them access to supplies at the town of 'Oorbeetsch'.

 The Russians set sail, but were then intercepted by a baidara with the Kuriles on board, as well as a newcomer, Alexei Maximovitsch.
 Alexei joined the Russians as an interpreter though his proficiency in Russian was low.

-Many of the Kuriles came from Russian-controlled islands and had been punished for Chwostoff's attack on Japanese settlements.
-That made them feared and resented the Japanese.
+Many of the Kuriles came from Russian-controlled islands and had been punished for Chwostoff's attack on Japanese settlements which made them fear and resent the Japanese.
 Moreover, the Japanese had brutally crushed an Ainu rebellion in 1789.